Nico Hoerner Player Props: Cubs vs. Braves

-Nico Hoerner -- with a slugging percentage of .533 in his past 10 games, including two home runs -- will be in action for the Chicago Cubs against the Atlanta Braves, with Max Fried on the mound, on August 4 at 2:20 PM ET.
+The Chicago Cubs, including Nico Hoerner and his .533 slugging percentage over his past 10 games, take on starter Bryce Elder and the Atlanta Braves at Wrigley Field, Saturday at 2:20 PM ET.

-In his previous game he had a one-hit performance (1-for-4) against the Reds.
+In his last game he had a one-hit performance (1-for-4) against the Reds.

 Nico Hoerner Game Info & Props vs. the Braves